Oatbar - desktop bar for X11 and Wayland

 Indicators

-Show indicators, such as caps_lock
+Show indicators, such as caps_lock, scroll_lock and num_lock

 as follows: